 Café 458 brings out the best of Edgewood Avenue

-Dedicated to serving everyone, the long-running brunch spot supports self-sufficiency for Atlanta's homeless population ORDER UP: A bustling Cafe 458 during a recent Sunday brunch.
+Dedicated to serving everyone, the long-running brunch spot supports self-sufficiency for Atlanta's homeless population

 It’s Sunday morning on Edgewood Avenue.
 To-go boxes, plastic cups and water bottles are the only remnants of the late-night bar scene that dominated the street just hours before.
 Mothers, fathers and children navigate around to receive their weekly sermon from Boulevard’s historic churches.
 At no other time can one witness so clearly the duality of Atlanta’s Martin Luther King Jr. district and the gentrified Old Fourth Ward.
 But in between the old and new sits an outlier: Café 458, a Sundays-only, volunteer-run brunch spot where all proceeds go toward the Atlanta Center for Self Sufficiency.
 Unlike some restaurants on Edgewood Ave., Café 458’s sole mission is inviting everyone inside, in the process providing aid to local homeless people through rapid rehousing, workforce development, veteran services, life stabilization and social enterprise in the process.